Pagure/pagure/doc/usage/pagure_ci_jenkins.rst

 The principal is:
-* pagure will trigger a build on jenkins when a pull-request is created, updated or when someone explicitely asks pagure to do so or when a new commit is pushed (if pagure-ci is configured to trigger on commit).
+* pagure will trigger a build on jenkins when a pull-request is created, updated or when someone explicitly asks pagure to do so or when a new commit is pushed (if pagure-ci is configured to trigger on commit).

 * pagure will send a few information to jenkins when triggering a build: